robbert-vdh/yabridge/README.md

   You'll likely have to log out and back in again for this to take effect for applications not launched through a terminal.
 To check whether everything's set up correctly you could run `which yabridge-host.exe` in a terminal.
-If it is, then that should print a path to `yabridge-hsot.exe`.
+If it is, then that should print a path to `yabridge-host.exe`.

 - If you're using the symlink installation method and you're seeing multiple duplicate instances of the same plugin, or after opening one plugin every